 One that verbs, one that is verbed

-These two forms are build into verbs.
+There are generally two ways to modify nouns with verbs, both using normal verb suffixes.
 The "mi"/"ūmi" suffix marks one that is VERBed, and the "mil" suffix marks one that VERBs.

 When the actor other than the given noun is specified in this structure, it goes between the verb and the noun.